 During the course of operations the District has activity between funds for various purposes.
 Any residual balances outstanding at year-end are reported as due from/to other funds and advances to/from other funds.
 While these balances are reported in the fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
-With the exception of the item discussed in Note 9, balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.
+Balances between the funds included in governmental activities are eliminated so that only the net amount is included as internal balances in the governmental activities column.